kalpana-ts/SimbaLearningApp/README.md

 ### Description
 Simba is an e-learning platform for primary school students .Simba provides  courses materials  in the fields of math, social study, science, general knowledge, language and art prepared .

-It includes course  Materials  prepared by the teacher, assignment and tasks the student, and quizzes in which they will receive feedback about their performance.
+It includes course  Materials  prepared by the teacher, assignment and tasks to  the students as well as quizzes in which they will receive feedback about their performance.

 Apart from that, the teacher can post an announcement and other informations relevant to the students and parents and the users of this App  can interact with teachers by Chat and Comments.We provides facility for  one to one interaction with parents and teachers.
 In addition, there is a fast chat feature where students and teachers can message each other.